 Caffeine helps clear your air passage and makes way for air to enter and exit easily through those passages.
 If you are not a coffee person, you can go for black tea instead.
 But, make sure that you consume no more than 3 cups a day.

 Honey can lubricate your airways and ease your cough.
 Honey may also reduce inflammation in the bronchial tubes and help break up mucus that is making it hard for you to breathe.
-Have a teaspoon of honey mixed in
+Have a teaspoon of honey mixed in hot water at least 2-3 times a day or inhale the aroma of honey.

 7. Parsley Leaf